-Following the same scientific approach and tools used during the Mediterranean Sea aerial surveys, the aerial regional survey was conducted in the Black Sea during the summer 2019, in the context of the CeNoBS project (see funding scheme).
-Coordinated by Mare Nostrum (CeNoBS Project Leader) and the ACCOBAMS Permanent Secretariat, the 6 months intensive survey preparation phase allowed to fine tune the survey protocols and transects design while putting in place all the necessary conditions for the good implementation of the survey: aircraft company selection and contracting, permits and authorization requests, teams selection and training, communication tools.
+Following the same scientific approach and tools used during the Mediterranean putting in place all the necessary conditions for the good implementation of the survey: aircraft company selection and contracting, permits and authorization requests, teams selection and training, communication tools.
 Under the lead of the ASI/CeNoBS Scientific coordinator, two teams of scientists from Romania, Bulgaria, Turkey and Ukraine collected data over the waters of Bulgaria, Georgia, Romania, Turkey and Ukraine during three weeks in June 2019.